 If you’re an adventurous traveler visiting Zion National Park in winter, you definitely should throw on some cross-country skis or snowshoes and make your way to Observation Point via the East Rim Trail.

-If you’re seeking what to do in Zion in winter, definitely consider driving Zion Canyon!
+If you’re trying to decide what to do in Zion in winter, consider driving Zion Canyon!

 During the heavy tourist season from May until September, shuttle buses take park visitors around Zion MP, stopping at trailheads and the main highlights.